jrkerns/pylinac/docs/source/topics/images.rst

 Pixel Data Inversion
 ^^^^^^^^^^^^^^^^^^^^

+.. note:: In this context inversion means flipping the min/max values.

 DICOM provides different tags to handle how an image should be displayed with respect to light/dark values and low/high intensity values.

 * `PixelIntensityRelationshipSign (0028,1041) <https://dicom.innolitics.com/ciods/rt-image/rt-image/00281041>`_